Xiao Mausoleum

 The Ming Xiaoling (明孝陵 (Míng Xiào Líng, Filial mausoleum of Ming)) is the mausoleum of the Hongwu Emperor, the founder of the Ming dynasty.
 It lies at the southern foot of Purple Mountain, located east of the historical centre of Nanjing.
-Legend says that in order to prevent robbery of the tomb, 13 identical processions of funeral troops started from 13 city gates to obscure the real burying site.
+The legend says that in order to prevent robbery of the tomb, 13 identical processions of funeral troops started from 13 city gates to obscure the real burying site.